Bird Nest

 Bird Nest is a minimalist web app built with Next.js v13.4.12, where unauthenticated users can view a protected page.

-Objective: Access the protected page called Get your flag
+Objective: Access the protected page called Get your flag.

 🔍 CVE-2025-29927

-to avoid infinite recursion in middleware.
+Next.js introduced the internal header x-middleware-subrequest to avoid infinite recursion in middleware.
 This header includes route metadata that tells Next.js which middleware already executed.

 ❗ Vulnerability

-header and trick Next.js into skipping middleware execution — effectively bypassing any checks placed there.
+An attacker can manipulate the x-middleware-subrequest header and trick Next.js into skipping middleware execution — effectively bypassing any checks placed there.

 Read the full research here: